Monte Sant'Angelo massacre: Partisan activities

-On June 12 and 13, the "Maggini" detachment occupied the main towns of Barbara and Castelleone di Suasa.
-After cutting the telephone cables, the Carabinieri were disarmed, and the following spoils were obtained: 8 muskets, 20 magazines, and several hand grenades.
-On June 15, the men of the "Maggini" detachment went to the Cabernardi mine, disarmed the militiamen of that station, and removed a considerable quantity of explosives from the depot.
-On June 22, Sergeant Aldo Mantovani (of the 52nd public order company of Rovigo, stationed in Cabernardi) was mortally machine-gunned by a partisan patrol while walking across agricultural land in the Felcine district, returning from the Sniz mine east of Camarano and Caparucci.
+On 12 and 13 June, the "Maggini" detachment occupied the main towns of Barbara and Castelleone di Suasa.
+After cutting the telephone cables, the Carabinieri were disarmed, and the following spoils were obtained: 8 muskets, 20 magazines and several hand grenades.
+On 15 June, the men of the "Maggini" detachment went to the Cabernardi mine, disarmed the militiamen of that station, and removed a considerable quantity of explosives from the depot.
+On 22 June, Sergeant Aldo Mantovani (of the 52nd public order company of Rovigo, stationed in Cabernardi) was mortally machine-gunned by a partisan patrol while walking across agricultural land in the Felcine district, returning from the Sniz mine east of Camarano and Caparucci.

-On June 23, the partisans of the two detachments, in a combined action positioned on two different heights, opened fire on a retreating horse-drawn German column.
+On 23 June, the partisans of the two detachments, in a combined action positioned on two different heights, opened fire on a retreating horse-drawn German column.
 The battle lasted about half an hour with the following result: eight German soldiers and two horses killed, others wounded; much war material destroyed or irrecoverable due to a cart overturning into a ravine.
 On the partisan side, a machine gun was lost, blown up by a bomb explosion.
-On June 25, the two detachments, in collaboration with the G.A.P. of Castiglioni, near the locality "Croce del Moro", set an ambush for a retreating German cavalry unit.
+On 25 June, the two detachments, in collaboration with the G.A.P. of Castiglioni, near the locality "Croce del Moro", set an ambush for a retreating German cavalry unit.
 In the ensuing shootout, the Germans lost four horses and abandoned a prolonged 149mm cannon, which was then rendered unusable due to the impossibility of transporting it.

-On July 2, partisans from the "Patrignani" detachment opened fire on a motorcycle with a sidecar carrying three Germans along the Arcevia-Conce road.
+On 2 July, partisans from the "Patrignani" detachment opened fire on a motorcycle with a sidecar carrying three Germans along the Arcevia-Conce road.
 The three Germans were killed, and the following spoils were seized: two Lugers and one pistol.
-On the night between July 13 and 14, 1944, the "Patrignani" detachment, in collaboration with the G.A.P. of San Mariano, occupied the town of Arcevia, blocking all access roads.
+On the night between 13 and 14 July 1944, the "Patrignani" detachment, in collaboration with the G.A.P. of San Mariano, occupied the town of Arcevia, blocking all access roads.
 Following instructions from the area military command and the CLN, they took thirteen people from their homes who were accused of spying for the Germans, and in "Madonna dei Monti", after a summary trial, they were executed by firing squad.
 The Allied front was advancing north, but the war continued.